Megaprog/bean-proxy/README.md

 # Bean Proxy

-The tool for creation bean proxies.
+The tool for creation of bean proxies.

 ## How to get it?